RuiAreiasMAT/mat.tap.query.api/README.md

 # Introduction

-TAPI stands for Telemetry Analytics Platform.
+TAPI stands for Telemetry Analytics API.
 It is platform-independent access to historic data.
 It provides an abstraction between specific storage technology while adding analytics capability like data masking.

 One instance of TAPI aggregates multiple storage instances.
 REST API provides access to session metadata, session telemetry data but also live models results.